Sk13-Satyam/Tast_2_Bharat_Intern/README.md

-# This is my Temperature Converter Website <br>
+# This is my Temperature Converter Website. <br>
-it convert Degree, Fahrenheit, and Celsius Into Each Other.
+It converts Degree, Fahrenheit, and Celsius Into Each Other.